kelvinkellner/CP476-Project/README.md

 ## Usage

-For all accounts, their is a `Logout` button at the top of the page that will end your session.
+For all accounts, there is a `Logout` button at the top of the page that will end your session.

 The application caches table data to the web browser.
 If data appears stale, pressing the `Clear Filters` button for any table will refresh the cache using a new call to the database.